- Real Estate

 There are 20 garages and lots with more than 3,800 parking spaces in Georgetown.
 For parking garage and lot information and locations, please click here.

 The red and yellow-striped DC Circulator bus links cultural, entertainment and business destinations within the city.
-The Circulator offers 2 lines in Georgetown: east-west from Georgetown to Union Station via downtown; and from Rosslyn, VA through Georgetown to the Dupont Circle metro.
-The fare is $1.
+The Circulator offers 2 FREE lines in Georgetown: east-west from Georgetown to Union Station via downtown; and from Rosslyn, VA through Georgetown to the Dupont Circle metro.
 For more information and a map, visit www.dccirculator.com.

 Ten DC Metrobus lines service Georgetown: 30S, 30N, 31, 33, 38B, D1, D2, D5, D6, and G2.
 For routes and trip planning information, visit the Washington Metro Area Transit Authority (WMATA) website at www.wmata.com.
 To view the Metrobus route map, click here.